quicwg/base-drafts/draft-ietf-quic-transport.md

 {{probing}}.

 Similarly, an endpoint MUST NOT reuse a connection ID when sending to more than one destination address.
-However, if an endpoint receives packets from a new source address with the same destination connection ID, it MAY continue to use the current connection ID with the new address.
+Due to network changes outside the control of its peer, an endpoint might receive packets from a new source address with the same destination connection ID, in which case it MAY continue to use the current connection ID with the new remote address while still sending from the same local address.

 These requirements regarding connection ID reuse apply only to the sending of packets, as unintentional changes in path without a change in connection ID are